cdaviss/online-survey-digital-trace-data/README.md

 3. [Clone your fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) of the code to get the files on your local computer.

 4. [Install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (Node Package Manager), which you will use to run the code.
-This code was designed to be run with NPM version #### and Node.js version ###.
+This code was developed with npm v9.2.0 and Node.js v16.18.1.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Set Up Firebase

 Firebase will serve as the database for your project.
 You use Firebase to enter the information that will go into the resumes (e.g., work, education, and miscellaneous information).
 The interactive digital resumes "read" this resume information directly from Firebase.
 Then, once the interactive digital resumes are created, digital trace data will also be "write" to Firebase.

 1. [Create a Firebase project and register your app](https://firebase.google.com/docs/web/setup#create-firebase-project-and-app).